How to Fall Asleep Faster– Tips and Tricks for Catching Zs

 5– Avoid Caffeine and Carbs

-It’s no surprise that the food and drink you put into your body have an impact on sleep.
-Large amounts of carbohydrates can cause drowsiness; however, after a carb-loaded meal, people tend to sleep for a short time, then toss and turn the rest of the night.
-Foods with high-fat content actually work better at helping promote restful sleep.
+Foods with high-fat content are actually better for promoting restful sleep.
 It’s best to avoid carbs for at least 4 hours before turning in at night, and caffeinated beverages for about 6 hours prior to bedtime.
-Instead, try chamomile tea and nuts for a bedtime snack, as the tea contains calming agents and almonds and other nuts are high in fat and protein.
+Instead, try chamomile tea and nuts for a bedtime snack.
+The tea contains calming agents and almonds and other nuts are high in fat and protein.

-6– Get the Right Bed for You
+7– Get the Right Bed for You

-None of these tips or tricks will do much good if you’re not working with the right bed/bedroom.
-For this reason, it’s important to ask yourself this question: Are you setting yourself up for success when it comes to falling and staying asleep?
-Check in about your mattress and bed frame.
-Are they serving you?
+Consider your mattress and bed frame.
+Are they serving your sleep needs?
 If it’s time to upgrade, check out our Flexabed luxury adjustable mattresses and bed frames.
 They can be completely customized to best meet your sleep needs and preferences so you can achieve deep, restful sleep every night.

-© 2023 Flexabed | Sitemap | Disclaimer| Chattanooga Web Design by Riverworks Marketing
+© 2024 Flexabed | Sitemap | Disclaimer| Chattanooga Web Design by Riverworks Marketing

 Consent Preferences | Privacy Policy | Terms And Conditions | Do Not Sell or Share My Personal information